microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaFederationProperty.md

 # Get-EntraBetaFederationProperty

-## SYNOPSIS
+## Synopsis
-For the specified domain, displays the properties of the Active Directory Federation Services 2.0 server and Microsoft Online.
+for the specified domain, displays the properties of the Active Directory Federation Services 2.0 server and Microsoft Online.

-## SYNTAX
+## Syntax

 ### GetQuery (Default)
 ```